base-link/base/book/files.md

 load @termsurf/bolt/code/file/stream/write
   find make

-save stream, call make, <foo.txt>
+save flow, call make, <foo.txt>
-call stream/write, <hello world>
+call flow/save, <hello world>
-call stream/end
+call flow/halt # end
 ```

 This code loads the `@termsurf/bolt/code/file/stream/write` module,
 creates a write stream for the specified file (`foo.txt`), and then
-writes the content (`hello world`) to the stream using the
+writes the content (`hello world`) to the stream using the `flow/save`
-`stream/write` command.
-Finally, the `stream/end` command is called to
+command.
+Finally, the `flow/halt` command is called to signal the end of
-signal the end of writing and close the stream.
+writing and close the stream.

 ### Creating a Folder